eslint/eslint/docs/src/rules/no-warning-comments.md

 This rule has an options object literal:

 * `"terms"`: optional array of terms to match.
 Defaults to `["todo", "fixme", "xxx"]`.
 Terms are matched case-insensitively and as whole words: `fix` would match `FIX` but not `fixing`.
 Terms can consist of multiple words: `really bad idea`.
 * `"location"`: optional string that configures where in your comments to check for matches.
 Defaults to `"start"`.
-For multi-line comments, the start is from the first non-decorative character, ignoring whitespace, new lines or characters specified in `decoration`.
+The start is from the first non-decorative character, ignoring whitespace, new lines and characters specified in `decoration`.
 The other value is match `anywhere` in comments.
 * `"decoration"`: optional character, or array of characters that specify decorative characters that are ignored at the start of a comment, when location is `"start"`.
 Defaults to `""`.
 Any sequence of whitespace or the characters from this property are ignored.
 This option is ignored when location is `"anywhere"`.

 Example of **incorrect** code for the default `{ "terms": ["todo", "fixme", "xxx"], "location": "start" }` options: